-The data supplied for antimicrobial sales volumes do not include the details of their use.
-This is because recent antimicrobials are more potent and require administration of lower doses.
-To assess the exposure of animals to antimicrobials, it is necessary to take into account the dosage and duration of treatment as well as evolutions in the animal population over time.
-The ALEA (Animal Level of Exposure to Antimicrobials) estimates the level of exposure of animals to antimicrobials.
-Consequently, a decrease in sales volume does not necessarily mean a decrease in the use of such products.
+The data on antimicrobial sales volumes alone do not include exact details of their use.
+Recent antimicrobials are more potent and require the administration of smaller doses of product.
+To assess animal exposure to antimicrobials, it is necessary to consider, in particular, the dosage and duration of administration, but also changes in the animal population over time.
+The ALEA estimates the animal level of exposure to antimicrobials.

 What are the main trends that have been observed?

 In 2019, the total sales volume for antimicrobials amounted to 422 tonnes, a fall of 10.5% compared to 2018.
 This was the lowest tonnage recorded since monitoring began in 1999 (1311 tonnes).
 A 53.3% reduction can also be observed compared to 2011, the reference year for the first EcoAntibio plan.
 This trend is largely attributable to lower sales of orally administered antimicrobials.

 Since recent antimicrobials generally require a lower dose, sales volumes alone cannot be used to assess animal exposure to antimicrobials.
 It is therefore necessary to take the dosage and duration of antimicrobial treatments into account and relate them to the animal population.
 This provides an estimated animal level of exposure to antimicrobials (ALEA).